 recreational and company instructor

-Anna Taravella is currently enrolled in the Honors College at Oakland University earning a B.F.A. in Dance.
+Anna Taravella is currently a senior in the Honors College at Oakland University, working towards a Bachelor of Fine Arts in Dance.
+She is also an apprentice with the professional dance company Take Root, under artistic direction of Ali Woerner.
+At OU, she has been a dancer in both Oakland Dance Theater and Repertory Dance Company.
 Before college, Anna trained under Liz Schmidt in the Pre Professional Training Program at Spotlight Dance Works.
 While in this program, Anna was named President of SDW’s Chapter of the National Honor Society of Dance Arts as well as Senior Company Team Captain.
-As a performer, Anna has had the opportunity to study with nationally recognized choreographers such as Sonya Tayeh, Lauren Adams, Brooke Pierotti, Matt Luck, Danny Lawn, Jeremy Arnold, Adam McGaw, Liz Riga, Ali Woerner, Christina Tasco, and more.
+As a performer, Anna has had the opportunity to study with internationally recognized choreographers such as Sonya Tayeh, Lauren Adams, Brooke Pierotti, Matt Luck, Danny Lawn, Jeremy Arnold, Adam McGaw, Gregory Patterson, Liz Riga, Ali Woerner, Christina Tasco, Thayer Jonutz, and more.
 Additionally, she has trained at intensives such as Complexions Contemporary Ballet (Detroit, MI), Motor City Tap Fest (Detroit, MI), Contemporary Now (Frisco, TX), and The Summer Dance Sessions (Charlton, MA).
-Anna began teaching dance at age 16, and has since grown to love working with young dancers in all styles.
+Anna began teaching dance at age 16, and loves working with young dancers in all styles.
 Anna is an Acrobatic Arts Certified teacher, focusing on safety and proper technique in acro.
-Her goal as a teacher is to make sure her students enjoy their time in class and gain self-confidence while learning new things.
-She is so excited for many years to come teaching at SDW!
+Her goal as a teacher is to make sure her students enjoy their time in class and gain self-confidence while learning new things!

 Ashley Taravella is a recent graduate of Wayne State University, graduating with a BFA in Dance Honors in 2020.
 Before college, she trained at Spotlight Dance Works in Chesterfield, MI under the direction of Liz Schmidt.
 Ashley has trained at intensives such as Complexions Contemporary Ballet in Detroit, Axis Connect in New York City, BAIRA in Detroit, Molly Shanahan/MadShak in Chicago, Contemporary Now in Dallas, and more.
 During her time at Spotlight, Ashley had the honor of performing works by Sonya Tayeh, Lauren Adams, Travis Wall, Andrew Winghart, Adam McGaw, and more.
 At Wayne State, she was able to perform work by choreographers such as Twyla Tharp, Meg Paul, and Biba Bell.
 Her Senior Capstone piece was chosen to perform in WSU’s December Dance Concert at the Music Hall in Detroit, and she is a recipient of the Maggie Allesee Copperfoot Award for choreography.
 Professionally, Ashley has performed with Take Root Dance Company and at the Detroit Opera House for Liz Schmidt.
 She has been an assistant to choreographers including Liz Schmidt, Adam McGaw, and Lauren Adams.
 Ashley is certified as a teacher in Progressing Ballet Technique and Acrobatic Arts.
 Ashley also loves training in Pilates to supplement her dancing.
 She is currently a recreational and company instructor at Spotlight Dance Works.
 As a dance instructor, Ashley emphasizes both technique and artistry, and teaches her students the importance of both hard work and fun.
 As a choreographer, her competitive dances have won several first overall awards and choreography awards at competitions.
 Ashley’s main goal when teaching is for her students to learn something new, feel proud of their hard work, and be inspired.